Skip to content

 Antenna DesignMarch 14, 20266 min read

-Designing Small Loop Antennas: Radiation Resistance, Gain, and Bandwidth Demystified
+Small Loop Antennas: Resistance, Gain & Bandwidth

 Learn how to design small loop antennas with real examples.
 Calculate radiation resistance, gain, loss resistance, and bandwidth for HF loops.